mievkrogh/mie_bachelor_code/README.md

 Large raw GNSS data files are not included in this repository.
 This includes SP3 orbit files and ISMR receiver files.
 The expected data structure is described in `data/README.md`.

 The notebooks use relative paths and should not contain local absolute paths such as `C:\Users\...`.

+## How to use

+The main processing workflow is demonstrated in the notebooks in the `notebooks/` folder.
+The functions used for reading input data, computing IPP locations, assigning observations to grid cells, calculating disturbance indices and producing visualisations are stored in the `Functions/` folder.

+Large input data files are not included.
+To run the notebooks, the required SP3 and ISMR files must be placed according to the structure described in `data/README.md`.

 ## Repository structure

 ```text